UT-ADL/robot_orienteering/README.md

 ## Examples running the launch file with different settings (arguments)

-### Example using fixed trajectories for waypoints proposal and using the euclidean distance-based heuristic with ros bag
+### Example using fixed trajectories for waypoints proposal and using the euclidean distance-based heuristic while playing the ros bag
 `roslaunch robot_orienteering jackal_launch.launch play_bag:=True bag_filepath:=<absolute path to the bag file>`

 ### Example using fixed trajectories for waypoints proposal and using the global planner model on-policy
 `roslaunch robot_orienteering jackal_launch.launch use_global_planner:=True use_nomad:=True`

 ### Example using NoMaD for waypoints proposal and using the  euclidean distance-based heuristic on-policy
-`roslaunch robot_orienteering jackal_drive.launch use_global_planner:=True use_nomad:=True`
+`roslaunch robot_orienteering jackal_launch.launch use_global_planner:=True use_nomad:=True`

 ### Example using fixed trajectories for waypoints proposal nd using the euclidean distance-based heuristic on-policy recording the live visualization
-`roslaunch robot_orienteering jackal_drive.launch record_video:=<absolute path where the video mp4 file should be saved>`
+`roslaunch robot_orienteering jackal_launch.launch record_video:=<absolute path where the video mp4 file should be saved>`